markwolfeman/ist653/assignments/homework2.markdown

 	- format your file name so it goes from general to particular, left to right, for a final file name that looks like this example "bun_bunyan_college_2001_000001.jpg"

-- **Update Embedded Metadata using Exiftool and MS Excel:**
+- **Update Embedded Metadata using Adobe Bridge and MS Excel:**

-	- using Exiftool, update all of the city and copyright tags with your college's hometown and name respectively.
-See IPTC's city tag name [[here]](https://exiftool.org/TagNames/IPTC.html) and EXIF's copyright tag name [[here]](https://exiftool.org/TagNames/EXIF.html).
+	- using Adobe Bridge, update "creator" "city" and "copyright status", college name (name of college), city (where it's located), and the copyright status of your choosing (copyright, public domain or unknown).
-	- export a .csv/Excel file, the following tags: filesize, filetype, copyright, city, and createdate
+	- Using the [User customizable export-import plugin](https://metadatadeluxe.github.io/adobe_bridge_custom_export-import.html) export a .csv/Excel file, the following tags: filesize, filetype, city, and createdate
-	- in Excel, truncate your CreateDate column to year only, using a formula something like this: <span style="font-family:Courier">=LEFT(A1,LEN(A1)-3)</span>
+	- Homework 2 video instruction shows how to export to .txt file
 	- create a <span style="font-family:Courier">Sum</span> for your total file size. the .csv file should look something like this, but with updated file names: [.csv](https://markwolfeman.github.io/ist653/assignments/completed_csvfile.jpg)